 - This happened once due to Superbaby's desire for a pet, as shown on the cover of Superboy #130 on Superdickery here◊.

 - Aftermath: Population Zero: In a scenario where all humans have mysteriously disappeared, All animals have to escape their confines or starve, as humans are no longer there to feed them.
 Zoo animals quickly test their fences, and break out into the unconventional habitats of cities and towns.
 This leads to such sights as bush elephants migrating through suburbs, feasting on the leaves of trees there, and lions desperately trying to catch monkeys hiding out in playgrounds.
 Ultimately this pays off for them; even though they're far removed from their normal homelands, the wild animals once viewed by humans make new lives for themselves amongst the landscape once occupied by their keepers.

 - The Discworld fanfic Nature Studies looks at various animal escapes in Ankh-Morpork.
 It starts in canon with the escalating problem with the Royal Mail and its mailboxes (as described in Pratchett's novel Making Money).
 Snails were eating the mail.
 Frogs and toads were inserted to eat the snails.
 The frogs bred.
 Snakes were inserted to eat the frogs.
 Then mongeese needed to go into the boxes to deal with the snakes — one of whom turns out to be a Howondalandian Spitting Mamba and not a harmless Lancre Grass Snake.
 This difficulty is dealt with by experienced hands.
 And then CMOT Dibbler takes it on himself to bring the joys of exotic wildlife to the city in the form of a Safari Park.
 A Dibbler disaster ensues and Howondaland's native animals escape...

-- Laurel and Hardy.
-In The Chimp, roustabouts Laurel and Hardy are laid off by a circus and given their "pay" in the form of Ethel, a huge ape.
+- In the 1932 Laurel and Hardy short The Chimp, roustabouts Laurel and Hardy are laid off by a circus and given their "pay" in the form of Ethel, a huge ape.
 But while Ethel's getaway from the circus is legitimate, a fierce lion actually escapes, and frightens Laurel and Hardy while they try to introduce Ethel to their home.

 - King Kong (all versions): After Kong arrives in New York City he is exhibited in a theater.
 When he escapes he terrorizes the city and... well, you know the rest.